duneroadrunner/SaferCPlusPlus/README.md

 Same as TRegisteredPointer, but cannot be constructed to a null value.

 ### TRegisteredFixedPointer
-Same as TRegisteredNotNullPointer, but cannot be re-targeted after construction (basically a "const TRegisteredNotNullPointer").
+Same as TRegisteredNotNullPointer, but cannot be retargeted after construction (basically a "const TRegisteredNotNullPointer").
 It is essentially a functional equivalent of a C++ reference and is a recommended type to be used for safe parameter passing by reference. usage example:

     #include "mseregistered.h"